-The Polarization Mode subfield is set to 0 to indicate the sensing results contained in the DMG Sensing Report element has no polarization.
-For linear polarization, this subfield is set to 1, 2, 3,4 to indicate the sensing results contained in the DMG Sensing Report element is transmitted by horizontal polarization and received by horizontal polarization, transmitted by horizontal polarization and received by vertical polarization, transmitted by vertical polarization and received by vertical polarization, transmitted by vertical polarization and received by horizontal polarization, respectively.
-For circurlar polarization, this subfield is set to 1, 2, 3,4 for different transmitting and receiving circualar polarization combinations.
+The Polarization Mode subfield is set to 0 to indicate the sensing results contained in the DMG Sensing Report element has no polarization information.
+For linear polarization, this subfield is set to 1, 2, 3 and 4 to indicate the sensing results contained in the DMG Sensing Report element is transmitted by horizontal polarization and received by horizontal polarization, transmitted by horizontal polarization and received by vertical polarization, transmitted by vertical polarization and received by vertical polarization and transmitted by vertical polarization and received by horizontal polarization, respectively.
+For circurlar polarization, this subfield is set to 1, 2, 3 and 4 for different transmitting and receiving circular polarization combinations.
 This field is set to 5 to indicate the sensing results contained in the DMG Sensing Report element is the fused result based on different polarization results.

-Instructions to the editor: please insert the following paragraph in P162L61 in subclause 11.55.3.4 DMG Sensing Measurement Setup as follows:
+Instructions to the editor: please insert the following paragraph in P162L61 in subclause 11.55.3.4 DMG Sensing Measurement Session as follows:

-With the polarization information contained in the Beam Descriptor field of DMG Sensing Beam Descriptor element (9.4.2.323 DMG Sensing Beam Descriptor element), sensing initator could setup polarization sensing by properly setting the beam indices in TX Beam List subelement and TX Beam List subelement to get the co-polarization (e.g. H-H and V-V when linear polarization is adopted) and cross- polarization (e.g. H-V and V-H when linear polarizaiton is adopted) sensing results for DMG sensing types: bistatic, coordinated bistatic and multistatic.
-When DMG sensing type is set to coordianted monostatic, only TX Beam List subelement is present in the DMG Sensing Measurement Setup element (9.4.2.325 DMG Sensing Measurement Setup element).
-Sensing initiator could realize the polarization sensing by setting the Polarization Sensing subfield in Measurement Setup Control field of DMG Sensing Measurement Setup element to 1 to indicate the performing of polarization sensing by sensing responder(s).
+With the polarization information contained in the Beam Descriptor field of DMG Sensing Beam Descriptor element (9.4.2.323 DMG Sensing Beam Descriptor element), sensing initator could setup polarization sensing by properly setting the beam indices in TX Beam List subelement and RX Beam List subelement to get the co-polarization (e.g. H-H and V-V when linear polarization is adopted) and cross- polarization (e.g. H-V and V-H when linear polarizaiton is adopted) sensing results for DMG sensing types: bistatic, coordinated bistatic and multistatic.
+When DMG sensing type is set to coordianted monostatic, only TX Beam List subelement is present in the DMG Sensing Measurement Session element (9.4.2.325 DMG Sensing Measurement Session element).
+Sensing initiator could realize the polarization sensing by setting the Polarization Sensing subfield in Measurement Session Control field of DMG Sensing Measurement Session element to 1 to indicate the performing of polarization sensing by sensing responder(s) for all the beams indicated in Tx Beam List subelement.

 Instructions to the editor: please make the following changes to paragraph from P167L44 to P168L2 in subclause 11.55.3.6.2.1 General as follows: